What are the benefits?

 - 20% saving compared to other providers

 When can I start?

-We offer the DPSI every month of the year, so you will not need to wait long for your exam.
+We offer the DPSI every few weeks, so you will not need to wait long for your exam.
 We recommend taking a preparation course prior to attempting the exam.

 How long does it take?

 The total exam time is 3 hours. made up of:

 |Unit 01||Interpret simultaneously and consecutively to and from English in legal, police and immigration contexts||40mins|